hemelb-codes/hemelb/README.md

 The token can be obtained from jenkins under people/you/configure/show api token.
 Or email rc-softdev@ucl.ac.uk for help.
 The jenkins token (to access jenkins) and the slack token (for jenkins to ping slack) are different API tojens.
 Both are necessary.

+- to add dedicated tests for long-lived branches, edit hemelb.yml and copy/paste a new project
+- to modify the build, look at the builder in template.yml.

 Some caveats: